Striking poems and lyrics from the legendary poet, musician and Godfather of Rap

 “Some of the funniest and most literate lyrics in all music … From deadpan attacks on racism to withering sarcasm about the Great Society; from Chomskian rants to parodies of media shallowness - every line comes coated in a sardonically witty turn of phrase.”

 GIL SCOTT-HERON was born in Chicago in 1949.
 He has been opening eyes, minds and souls for thirty years.
-A highly influential and widely admired singer, proto-rapper, jazz pianist, published poet, novelist and socio-political commentator, Scott-Heron remains a unique and major figure in global music.
+A highly influential and widely admired singer, proto-rapper, jazz pianist, published poet, novelist and socio-political commentator, Scott-Heron was a unique and major figure in global music.
 With over fifteen albums to his name, his politically charged output has won him an international following.
 His work illuminates a philosophy of life that holds human affection as well as political and artistic responsibility as the underlying factors that inspire his writing.
+He died in 2011.